The Iowa Chapbook Prize

 The Iowa Chapbook Prize is dedicated to capturing emerging voices among undergraduates currently enrolled in colleges or universities in the state of Iowa.
 We seek original work in any literary genre, with particular attention given to creative nonfiction and cross-genre texts that strike toward new territory, representing fresh perspectives and novel attempts to capture life in the literary.

-Selected manuscripts will be included in a limited run series of chapbooks published by students in the University of Iowa’s Literary Publishing Track within the Certificate in Writing.
+Selected manuscripts will be included in a limited run series of chapbooks published by students in the University of Iowa’s publishing tracks (through the Certificate in Writing and through English).
 Writers will receive copies of their chapbooks, the distinction of inclusion in this selective series, and an invitation to the series launch event.
 Copies of selected chapbooks will be featured at the nationally recognized Prairie Lights Books.